 Ian chuckled lightly, almost like a ditzy girl being flattered with compliments.
 "Well, I'm not much, am I?
 I guess it'd be odd if you instantly accept me as your dad.
 Are you disappointed?"

 "Are you disappointed in your daughter's piss-poor demeanor and consistent academic misconduct?"

 "I'm not supportive of your delinquency or your lack of effort, but I am certainly not disappointed with you.
 I'm sure you have your reasons."

 I was worried, though, that I wasn't excited to finally see my father after fifteen years.
-I wasn't angry either that he had abandoned me and Mom for fifteen year.
+I wasn't angry either that he had abandoned me and Mom for fifteen years.
 I wasn't even sure if I could call this indifference.
-It was just something completely different.
+Was I broken?
+Did I have something I shouldn't have had?
+Did I lack something I should have had?
+This was just something completely different.